arnodeceuninck/studentencodex/_rodex_oud/thedrunkscotsman.md

 ---
 layout: song
-title: thedrunkscotsman
+title: The Drunk Scotsman
 page: 404
+note: Traditional drinking song
 ---

-* Traditional drinking song *

 Well a Scotsman clad in kilt left a bar one evening fair
 And one could tell by how he walked that he'd drunk more than his share